REACH 2.0

 REACH 2.0 Logo

-REACH 2.0 is an immersive, training experience in evidenced-based culturally informed addiction health care practices.
+REACH 2.0 is an immersive training experience in evidenced-based culturally informed addiction health care practices.
 Funded through the Substance Abuse and Mental Health Services Administration (SAMHSA) Minority Fellowship Program (MPF), REACH 2.0 provides training and mentorship to 20 scholars and 20 near peers each year over the next five years.

 Scholars are paired with both a traditional mentor and a Near Peer Mentor.
 The mentor, with many years of experience in Addiction Medicine (AM) or Addiction Psychiatry (AP), plays a conventional mentorship role.
 The Near Peer Mentor is a practitioner who has previously participated in the REACH Program or a similar mentorship program and is slightly further along in their academic or professional journey.